Bisexuality - the least common

 Bisexuality is difficult for some people to understand.
 Many of

 us are taught to look at almost everything in the universe as a duality:

 male and female, light and dark, hot and cold, moral and immoral, etc. This

-is often carried over into human sexuality.
+is often carried over into human sexual orientation.
 Many view it as

 existing in two forms:

 heterosexuality and homosexuality.
 However human sexuality is more complex